Welcome to Daring Opinion

 Obstruction by ANB Managers

-By removing back-office processing from the branches, the branch manager’s job description was transformed from supervising clerks and senior clerks to managing a marketing team.
-With the hiring of American, British, and Irish technicians and bankers, English became the language of the weekly communications meeting of Head Office department managers.
-For many, the change was too much of a culture shock, with criticism bordering on insubordination from a few senior executives.
+By removing back-office processing from the branches, the branch manager’s job description was transformed from supervising processing clerks to managing a marketing team.
+With the hiring of American, British, and Irish technicians and bankers, English became the language of the weekly communications meeting of Head Office departmental managers.
+For many, the change was too much of a technical and cultural shock, with criticism bordering on insubordination.

-Combined with SAMA’s Saudization requirement of 65%, which ANB achieved in 1997, the new organization chart reduced the overall employee count from 2,500 in 1991 to less than 1,500 in 1997, of which 50% were new hires.
-I was pained that the scale and speed of the restructuring was like an earthquake in the ANB community.
-For me personally, this was the roughest and most unpleasant aspect of the program.
+Combined with SAMA’s Saudization requirement of 65%, which ANB achieved in 1997, the new organization chart reduced the overall employee count from 2,500 in 1991 to less than 1,500 in 1997, of whom 50% were new hires.
+The scale and speed of the restructuring was like an earthquake in the ANB community.
+For me, the loss of jobs and the human consequence of the reorganization were particularly painful.

 The New Bank